quickapps/docs/en/designers/themes.rst

 plugin, changing its name to "BlogTheme" will be automatically considered a Theme.

-Theme's names is inflected from the ``name`` key from composer.json schema.
+Theme’s names is inflected from the ``name`` key from composer.json schema.

 Also the must define the ``extra.regions`` key, a list of all regions your theme implements.
 Regions are defined as an associative array